Save Karyn: Growing the site

 Bosnak added a number of features to the site, including both ways she was saving money, as well as suggestions of other ways people could save money.
 While it was operational in its original form, she worked about 12 hours a day at her primary job and spent hours every night working on the website.

 Throughout the summer and latter half of 2002, as word of the site spread, it received ever-growing press coverage, including mentions on CNN, a spot on The Today Show, and articles in various domestic and international newspapers and magazines.
 The site also attracted numerous Internet detractors and critics, most notably a parody site entitled "Don't Save Karyn".

 Bosnak contends that her efforts could be more closely compared to a street performer than a panhandler, as her regular candid, and often humorous, writings on her site (continued in her book) provided an entertainment value that was unmatched by other solicitation sites.
 Bosnak said that many of the gifts she received on the website came with a note to explain that the reader was giving her money for the entertainment value that she had provided.

 The site after the goal was reached

 Bosnak received about $13,000 in gifts on the site over the course of about 20 weeks.
 She paid off the rest of her debts by selling used goods on eBay and saving money that she earned from her job.
-Once she had paid off her debts, as promised, she stopped accepting donations, and instead added links to other sites belonging to other people with specific needs.
+Once she had paid off her debts, as promised, she stopped accepting donations; instead, she added links to other sites belonging to other people with specific needs.